 A 2-year Research fellow position (code 1109) is available at the Sars International Centre for Marine Molecular Biology, in the research group headed by Andreas Hejnol.
 The position is within the project "Comparative genomics and single-cell transcriptomics", and is available from August 2018.
 The position is funded in the framework of the ERC Consolidator Grant "EVOMESODERM – The evolution of mesoderm and its differentiation into cell types and organ systems" (http://cordis.europa.eu/project/rcn/197107_en.html) awarded to Dr. Andreas Hejnol.

 About the project/work tasks:

 The project will be conducted at the Sars International Centre for Marine Molecular Biology (Bergen, Norway) in the group "Comparative Developmental Biology of Animals" of Dr. Andreas Hejnol.
 The Hejnol group studies a broad range of mainly marine invertebrates using genomic, embryological, and advanced microscopic and molecular methods.
-The successful candidate will analyze de-novo sequenced genomes of marine invertebrates and analyse single-cell sequencing data from a comparative and developmental perspective.
+The successful candidate will analyze available de-novo sequenced genomes (PAC-Bio and Hi-C) and Single-Cell transcriptomes of marine invertebrates from a comparative and developmental perspective.
 The project is also in close relationship with project within two MSC Innovative Training Networks EvoCELL (https://www.evocell-itn.eu) and IGNITE (http://www.itn-ignite.eu).